ericom-gideon/docs/docs/servers/FAQ.md

 #### Does Ninefold block any server ports by default?

-When you create a new virtual server, we have every TCP and UDP port blocked by default.
+When you create a new virtual server, we block all ports by default except the following:

+* 22 (SSH)
+* 25 (SMTP)
+* 80 (HTTP)
+* 443 (HTTPS)

-You are able to open which ports you require in the firewall rules section of the network tab of your deployed server.
+You are able to open / close which ports you require in the firewall rules section of the network tab of your deployed server.

 Note: IP Protocol 47 (GRE) is currently blocked and thus any specific applications that rely on this particular protocol (e.g. PTPP VPN) is unable to operate on the new platform at present.